mehotkhan/safarnak.app/README.md

 # Safarnak App

-A full-stack travel application with offline-first capabilities, built with Expo React Native and Cloudflare Workers.
+A full-stack travel application with offline-first capabilities, built with Expo React Native and Cloudflare Workers in a unified single-root architecture.

 ## 🚀 Quick Start